folaaramide/100-days-of-devops/day-20/php-nginx-port/README.md

-# Day 20 of 100 Days of DevOps — Deploying a PHP-FPM 8.1 App with Nginx on Custom Port
+# Day 20 of 100 Days of DevOps - Deploying a PHP-FPM 8.1 App with Nginx on Custom Port
 As part of my 100 Days of DevOps journey (see GitHub repo and LinkedIn), today I focused on deploying a PHP-based application on CentOS 9 servers using Nginx and PHP-FPM 8.1.
-This was more than just installing packages — it was about aligning infrastructure setup with business requirements, ensuring scalability, security, and application reliability.
+This was more than just installing packages, it was about aligning infrastructure setup with business requirements, ensuring scalability, security, and application reliability.

 ## Business Context
 The Nautilus application development team needed to launch a new PHP-based web application.